-The recommended dose of SOVALDI is one 400 mg tablet, taken orally, once daily with or without food [See CLINICAL PHARMACOLOGY].
+The recommended dosage of SOVALDI is one 400 mg tablet, taken orally, once daily with or without food [see CLINICAL PHARMACOLOGY].

-SOVALDI should be used in combination with ribavirin or in combination with pegylated interferon and ribavirin for the treatment of CHC in adults.
-The recommended regimen and treatment duration for SOVALDI combination therapy is provided in Table 1.
+Administer SOVALDI in combination with ribavirin or in combination with pegylated interferon and ribavirin for the treatment of HCV.
+The recommended treatment regimen and duration for SOVALDI combination therapy is provided in Table 1.

 |a See peginterferon alfa prescribing

-information for dosing recommendation for patients with genotype 1 or 4 CHC.
+information for dosage recommendation for patients with genotype 1 or 4 HCV.

-b Dose of ribavirin is weight-based ( < 75 kg = 1000 mg and ≥ 75 kg = 1200 mg).
-The daily dose of ribavirin is administered orally in two divided doses with food.
-Patients with renal impairment (CrCl ≤ 50 mL/min) require ribavirin dose reduction; refer to ribavirin prescribing information.
+b Dosage of ribavirin is weight-based ( < 75 kg = 1000 mg and ≥ 75 kg = 1200 mg).
+The daily dosage of ribavirin is administered orally in two divided doses with food.
+Patients with renal impairment (CrCl ≥ 50 mL/min) require ribavirin dosage reduction; refer to ribavirin prescribing information.

-SOVALDI in combination with ribavirin for 24 weeks can be considered as a therapeutic option for CHC patients with genotype 1 infection who are ineligible to receive an interferon-based regimen [See Use in Specific Populations and Clinical Studies].
+SOVALDI in combination with ribavirin for 24 weeks can be considered as a therapeutic option for patients with genotype 1 infection who are ineligible to receive an interferon-based regimen [see Clinical Studies].
 Treatment decision should be guided by an assessment of the potential benefits and risks for the individual patient.

-SOVALDI in combination with ribavirin is recommended for up to 48 weeks or until the time of liver transplantation, whichever occurs first, to prevent post-transplant HCV reinfection [See Use in Specific Populations].
+Administer SOVALDI in combination with ribavirin for up to 48 weeks or until the time of liver transplantation, whichever occurs first, to prevent post-transplant HCV reinfection [see Use in Specific Populations].

 If the other agents used in combination with SOVALDI are permanently discontinued, SOVALDI should also be discontinued.

-No dose recommendation can be given for patients with severe renal impairment (estimated Glomerular Filtration Rate (eGFR) < 30 mL/min/1.73m²) or with end stage renal disease (ESRD) due to higher exposures (up to 20-fold) of the predominant sofosbuvir metabolite [See Use in Specific Populations and CLINICAL PHARMACOLOGY].
+No dosage recommendation can be given for patients with severe renal impairment (estimated Glomerular Filtration Rate [eGFR] less than 30 mL/min/1.73m²) or with end stage renal disease (ESRD) due to higher exposures (up to 20-fold) of the predominant sofosbuvir metabolite [see Use in Specific Populations and CLINICAL PHARMACOLOGY].

 Dosage Forms And Strengths